cifren/sound-admin/README.md

-  poolReducer,                  // define the pool needed by sound-admin reportAdminConfig,            // define your report reducer itemAdminConfig,              // define your item reducer }, restAdminConfig.reducers     // define the rest configuration to access the data ));
+  poolReducer,                  // define the pool needed by sound-admin reportAdminConfig,            // define your report reducer itemAdminConfig,              // define your item reducer }, rest.reducers     // define the rest configuration to access the data ));

 export default rootReducer;